-The Glycemic Index is a scale that ranks foods from 0 to 100 based on the number of carbohydrates in them and indicates how quickly a food causes your blood sugar to rise.
+The glycemic index is a scale that ranks food from 0 to 100 based on the number of carbohydrates in them and indicates how quickly a food causes your blood sugar to rise.

 Foods that are high on the Glycemic Index (GI) can cause harmful blood sugar spikes in people suffering from diabetes.
 High GI foods also make it tougher for you to maintain a healthy weight.
 This is why some people suffering from diabetes use GI to plan their meals.

 A nutritious and well-balanced diet should include a wide range of foods, so that you are not limited to consuming just low GI foods.
 Although, knowing where a certain food lies on the GI scale can help you make healthy choices.